Millennial’s are moving out, and into community

-TThe house next door, to Christ Church (also known as Ascension House), used to house the clergy of the parish.
+Though it may be lacking the same radical program, Christ Church has its own intentional community (also known as Ascension House), which used to house the clergy of the parish.
 It now houses up to 6 young adults from across Canada, in a variety of schools and programs, who form an intentional Christian Community during the school year.
 The residents work together to decide on the “rule of life” that will shape their common life together over the school year and are supported in the spiritual component of their community by Christ Church.
-Twice a month, Ascension House gathers with members of the congregation who volunteer their time towards for bible study and discussion.
+Twice a month Ascension House gathers with members of the congregation who volunteer their time towards for bible study and discussion.
 For the past year, residents have been reading and engaging in “the 5 habits of missional people,” as well as “For the Life of the World” during YAG (Young Adults Group) events.
 The house currently has room for 2 more people!
 Residents are expected to be an active Christian between the ages of 18-25.
-If this you’d like a welcoming place to live in and a community to support you, we’d love to get to know you.
-You can complete an application by downloading the document below, or email Anna at email@example.com for more information.
+If you’d like a welcoming place to live in and a community to support you, we’d love to get to know you.
+You can complete an application by downloading the document below, or email Anna at firstname.lastname@example.org for more information.

 Hear what residents of Ascension House have said:

 I moved to Edmonton from Regina, SK, to study Graphic Design at MacEwan University.
 I was quite nervous for this huge transition, however, Ascension House allowed me to forget all those worries.
 Whether that was through the (many) walks to Remedy or inviting guests over to share their faith stories.
 I have come to learn what topics interest me and how I can deepen connections with those around me.
 One particular interest is sustainability, which brought me to helping with the planting of the garden at St.Aidan’s House.